bvohaska/foil/usageDocumentation/rsagen.md

 ## Additional Details

-RSA prime search and testing is not performed with constant time algorithms.
+RSA prime search and testing is not performed with constant time algorithms

 ## Contributors